nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The `NAME` must be in the correct [format](#parameter-formats).

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Editing the basic salary component of an employee will only take effect from the next payroll calculation onwards,  and it will only apply to the calculation of latest payroll.
+Editing the basic salary component of an employee will only take effect from the next payroll period onwards,  and it will only apply to the calculation of next payroll onwards.
+E.g., If you edit the basic salary of an employee in January 2024, the basic salary will only be updated from the payroll period of February 2024 onwards.
 </div>

 Examples: